.

 Key Lessons for Medical Laboratories

-1. Strengthening Security Protocols
+1. Reinforcing Security Controls

-3. Transparent Communication During Cyber Incidents
+3. Ensuring Transparent Communication During Incidents

 A futuristic digital padlock with circuit patterns placed on a keyboard, symbolizing cybersecurity and data protection.